tohinz/CharacterGAN/README.md

 Implementation of the paper [*"CharacterGAN: Few-Shot Keypoint Character Animation and Reposing"* by Tobias Hinz, Matthew Fisher, Oliver Wang, Eli Shechtman, and Stefan Wermter](google.com) (open with Adobe Acrobat or similar to see visualizations).
 Supplementary material can be found [here](google.com).

-Our model can be trained on only a few images (e.g. 10) of a given character labeled with user-chosen keypoints.
+Our model can be trained on only a *few images (e.g. 10) of a given character* labeled with user-chosen *keypoints*.
-Through training our model with the right kind of conditioning and data augmentation the resulting model can be used to animate or repose the character on which it was trained.
+The resulting model can be used to animate the character on which it was trained by interpolating between its poses specified by their keypoints.
+We can also repose characters by simply moving the keypoints into the desired positions.